 The HSA will continue to prioritise hare hunts this season.

 Notes to Editors

-(2) 'Beagling', which sounds quite cuddly and innocuous, is the practice of hunting hares with a pack of beagles.
-The hounds are followed on foot by the hunters.
+(1) Beagling is the practice of hunting the brown hare with a pack of beagles.
+The hounds are followed on foot by hunt supporters.

-(3) There are 68 beagle packs operating in
+(2) There are 68 beagle packs operating in Britain today.

 Catch up on recent press releases and news item from the Hunt Saboteurs Association